 - If fresh shiitake mushrooms are not available, use rehydrated dried shiitake.
 Do not discard mushroom liquid.
 This can be saved and used in stocks or soups for extra flavour.

-- Using the sous-vide function to cook the pumpkin concentrates its flavours and retains the beautiful colour.
+- Using the sous-vide function to cook the pumpkin intensifies its flavours and retains the beautiful colour.

-- Butternut pumpkin can be substituted with other varieties such as jap or kent if butternut is not available.
+- Butternut pumpkin can be substituted with other varieties, such as Japanese or Kent.